radiodee1/dotfiles/README.md

 ```
 ## Mounting NAS

+The NAS is a pretty specific piece of hardware.
+The scripts here are not for everyone.
+Basically they are to allow me to use the NAS with little trouble.
+The NAS requires the root user's environment to mount and the regular user's environment to set up permissions and access, etc. Use the list below as a guide for mounting.

 - The nas needs an IP address.
 Set the ip address by running the shell script `./smb-setup-edit.sh` with one parameter, which is the required ip address.
 This puts the ip address in a temp file.
 If your ip address ever changes, run this script again.

 ```bash